-As Openoffice4 required JAVA 1.6 ( Oracle java 6) or later versions.
-So make sure you have installed correct version in your system.
+As Openoffice4 required JAVA 1.6 ( Oracle Java 6) or later versions.
+So make sure you have installed correct version on your system.
 To check currently installed version use following command –

 If you do not have installed Java on your system, use one of below links to install latest Java version in your Debian based systems.